 In good health or need a change of lifestyle?
 JLife will see you now…

 Ultimately, our health and our general care needs are becoming ever more complex and multi-layered.
 However you choose to maintain a healthy lifestyle or live out your halcyon days, there are plenty of services and professionals out there that might be right fit for you.
-Whether you require an eye test from James Daly Opticians or seek to streamline your prescription needs with Pharm-Assist – they are waiting to support you.
+Whether you require a dental check from Absolute Dental or seek advice on your potential care needs – health care professionals across Manchester are waiting to support you.
 So, how can they help you today?